paritytech/parity-bridge/user_guide.md

-# using an already deployed bridge system
+# using the ropsten-kovan test deployment

-a bridge is deployed for testing purposes between ropsten and kovan.
+a test-bridge is deployed ropsten and kovan

-`HomeBridge` contract at [0xb06807115caa6d0086b844f7ffdf9b3df92257be](https://ropsten.etherscan.io/address/0xb06807115caa6d0086b844f7ffdf9b3df92257be) on ropsten
+ropsten: `HomeBridge` contract at [0xb06807115caa6d0086b844f7ffdf9b3df92257be](https://ropsten.etherscan.io/address/0xb06807115caa6d0086b844f7ffdf9b3df92257be)

-`ForeignBridge` contract at [0x93fbabdabd72c3fb0cd39fc768d72522fcd90388](http://kovan.etherscan.io/address/0x93fbabdabd72c3fb0cd39fc768d72522fcd90388) on kovan
+kovan: `ForeignBridge` contract at [0x93fbabdabd72c3fb0cd39fc768d72522fcd90388](http://kovan.etherscan.io/address/0x93fbabdabd72c3fb0cd39fc768d72522fcd90388)

-(is an ERC20 token: )
+`ForeignBridge` is an ERC20 token

 this guide assumes you use [metamask](https://metamask.io/) and in metamask have three accounts `address1`, `address2` and `address3` which initially have 0 ether on ropsten and kovan.

+in this guide we will:

+1. use the bridge to transfer ropsten ether into tokens on kovan
+2. transfer tokens around on kovan
+3. use the bridge to transfer tokens on kovan back into ether on ropsten

+before playing around with the bridge we need some test ether on both testnets.

-## getting ropsten test ether
+## getting ropsten test ether for `address1`

-in metamask set network to `ropsten` and choose `account1_address`
+in metamask set network to `ropsten` and choose `address1`

 visit https://faucet.metamask.io/